Professor-G/MicroLIA/README.md

 class, ml_pred = microlensing_classifier.predict(mag, magerr, rf, pca)[0:2]
 ```
 We’re interested only in the predicted class and the probability it’s microlensing, but by default the **predict** function will output the probability predictions for all classes.
-More examples, including how to drip-feed your lightcurves into the classifier to visualize real-time performance, are available in the **examples** directory.
+More examples are available in the **examples** directory.

 # Test Script